apache/storm/documentation/flux.md

 that tells Flux how to instantiate the custom class.
 The `customClass` definition extends `component`, so it supports constructor arguments, references, and properties as well.

-The example below creates a Stream with an instance of the `backtype.storm.testing.NGrouping` custom stream grouping class.
+The example below creates a Stream with an instance of the `org.apache.storm.testing.NGrouping` custom stream grouping class.

 ```yaml